kanaria69/Mainecoco/README.md

-## Why do mathematicians hate the U.S.?
-Because it's indivisible.
+## Two peanuts were walking down the street.
+One was a salted